 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants themselves are titanium posts that are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
-Learn more about the health requirements for dental implant candidates and about the process of getting dental implants.
+Learn more about the health requirements for dental implant candidates, the history of dental implants, and about the process of getting dental implants.

 Dr. Rose has received extensive training in Implant Dentistry.
 They have been successfully placing implants since 1986.
 Through continuing education the doctors keep abreast of the most current information on implant dentistry.